 Located 11 km (7 mi) from Yarmouth, the fishing community of Sanford is home to the world’s smallest operating drawbridge.
-The drawbridge allows fishing boats to come and go while allowing fisherman, residents and visitors to walk along the wharf system from one side of the harbour to the other without having to leave the wharf.
+The drawbridge allows fishing boats to come and go, while fishermen, residents and visitors walk along the waterfront from one side of the harbour to the other without having to leave the wharf.

 Smuggler’s Cove was a prime location for the smuggling of liquor during prohibition in the 1920s.
 Today, Smuggler’s Cove Provincial Park is a picturesque picnic park with viewing platforms, interpretive panels, and an 80-step stairway to the ocean floor for exploring during low tide.

 Mavillette Beach Provincial Park is a 1.5 km (1 mi) long sandy beach backed by fragile marram grass-covered dunes protected by boardwalks.
 Along with supervised swimming on weekends in July and August, the park also features bird watching platforms, interpretive panels, washroom facilities, and parking.

 Also known as Parc Joseph et Marie Dugas, the park features a 5 km (3 mi) interpretive trail, craft centre (open July & August), and lighthouse.
 Don’t miss the Farmers’ Market on Saturdays (May to Sept.) and "Les Beaux Vendredis" Lobster Suppers on Friday evenings (June to Sept.), where visitors can feast on lobster, crab or clams.

 Built over a span of 32 years (1910-1942), this large, granite church is a prime example of early twentieth-century gothic architecture.
 Open to visitors May 1 to Oct 30, the church also hosts the Musique Saint-Bernard concert series throughout the summer months.